estevaosaleme/kafka-streams-quarkus-vs-spring/README.md

-# Kafka Streams Quarkus vs Springboot Resource Utilization
+# Kafka Streams Quarkus vs Springboot Resource Utilization Benchmarking Toolset

 This repo contains artifacts to run and compare resource utilization of Quarkus vs Springboot with Kafka Streams.
 To avoid external influences (lurking variables), it's built on top of Minikube to run in an isolated environment.